nion-software/nionswift/docs/user_interface.rst

 You can also search for data items in the selected collection by using the filter text box at the bottom of the Data panel.
 If a data item is not in the selected collection, it will not appear in the filtered results.
 The filter search bar looks for keywords in the titles and captions of data items.

 Newly created data items will appear in the data panel.
-Make sure the collection is set to “All.”
+Make sure the collection is set to "All."
 A new data item may not be applicable to the currently selected collection.

 To delete a data item, select it in the data panel and press the delete key.
 To select multiple data items, hold down the control key (command key for macOS) and select all the data items you want to delete in the data panel.